cs3134/admin/course.md

 You should have also received an email with your nickname.
 If for any reason you don't receive the confirmation email, email the Head TA [Linan Qiu lq2137@columbia.edu](mailto:lq2137@columbia.edu).

+**Finally, check your email and accept an invitation to join the cs3134 team on GitHub.
+This is critical.
+You need to do this to have the right permissions to access homeworks.**

 ### Install Git

 Install Git by following the instructions here for your operating system: [https://help.github.com/articles/set-up-git/](https://help.github.com/articles/set-up-git/).